 As atheists, we’ve all been asked this question before.
 If there is no god, how does your life have meaning?

 Aside from this question being a deep-cutting insult to all humanity, it’s also completely absurd.
 It’s like asking, “How does your life have meaning without pants?”
 It’s just so fucking random and arbitrary.
 Who the fuck gave deists and gods a monopoly on doling out meaning?

 Nonetheless, let’s tackle this nasty bitch head on.

-This article casually lulls you into thinking you’re not going to be brain fucked with desperate reaching, by making a bit of sense in the beginning.
+This article casually lulls you into thinking you’re not going to be brain fucked by making a bit of sense in the beginning.
 The author, James Anderson, examines what we mean by the word “meaning” and I say he gets it square on the head.

 Meaning, he says, is broken down into 3 components: purpose, significance and value.
 Agreed.
 At this point in my reading of the article, I’m just shocked we haven’t talked about serving god, so I’ll take it.
 Purpose, of course, is what your life is for.
-Significance is all about our lives adding up to something greater than ourselves and of course, value is talking about what our lives add to the world and were they worth living.
+Significance is all about our lives adding up to something greater than ourselves and of course, value is talking about what our lives add to the world and weigh whether it's worth living at all.